DavidNash2024/Win32xx/samples/DockMDI/Readme.txt

 * Setting the view window for the CMDIChid.
 * Setting the separate menu for the CMDIChild.
 * Responding to the MDI specific commands in CMDIFrame::OnCommand
+* Using a CMDIFrame as a Docker
+* Adding other Dockers to the CMDIFrame